The Ivy Coach Daily

-In most states, one’s high school class rank at graduation doesn’t matter all that much.
+In most states, one’s high school class rank at graduation doesn’t matter much.
 And why?
-Because students have already been admitted to college by the time high school graduation rolls around.
-It’s not like Princeton is going to rescind the admission of a student who slipped from first in her class to second because of an A- in AP Physics C.
+Because students have already earned admission to college by the time high school graduation rolls around.
+It’s not like Princeton University will rescind the admission of a student who slipped from first in their class to second because of an A- in AP Physics C.

 At Texas High Schools, Top 6% Earn Automatic Admission to University of Texas at Austin

-As Hope Schreiber writes in a piece for “Yahoo Lifestyle” entitled “High school seniors shocked to see class ranking drastically change days before graduation,” “The change in rank was the result of certain International Baccalaureate courses, like biology, that would count as double credits starting this school year.
-If students took the classes in the previous year, they received one credit for completing it, whereas students who took it this year received double the credit and an advantage…The district did not inform seniors that the International Baccalaureate courses now counted as double the credits, and the school didn’t use the new course codes to determine the class rank until April…Sophia Woods was one student who benefitted from the credit change decision, going from 38 in the class to 24.
+Schrieber continues, “The district did not inform seniors that the International Baccalaureate courses now counted as double the credits, and the school didn’t use the new course codes to determine the class rank until April…Sophia Woods was one student who benefitted from the credit change decision, going from 38 in the class to 24.
 Her mother, Jennifer, told WFAA that she had already been accepted into the University of Arkansas, but now that she is in the school’s top 6 percent, she could be automatically admitted into the University of Texas, her dream school.”

 Late Class Rank Change Impacted Automatic Admission to UT Austin